 The best toys for autistic children are sensory toys.
 Because children with autism often have difficulty with their senses, sensory toys are in fact extra helpful.
 Sensory toys engage the senses: what you see, hear, taste, touch, smell, but also how you move your body and head and even how you feel “inside”.
 That is

 Autism and anxiety are often linked.
-The Anxiety and Depression Society of America says that 40% of young people with autism experience anxiety.
+The Anxiety and Depression Society of America (2018) says that 40% of young people with autism experience anxiety .
 Did you know that managing the sensory experience is key to helping autism and anxiety?
 To help with your understanding of the sensory experience, learn more about your eight senses.
-Yes, eight
+Yes,

 Barriers to healthcare What is a barrier to healthcare?
 A barrier is an obstacle.
 Barriers to healthcare can mean poor health outcomes and well-being.
 This is true for people of all ages.
 Healthcare is delivered by many different health professionals.
 Sometimes called healthcare providers.
-They include: hospitals and hospital staff, medicine or medical services delivered by
+They include: Healthcare also includes treating both physical health and mental health.

 Sensory-friendly birthday parties are the answer Birthday parties are fun and an endearing part of childhood.
 However, a birthday party can be overwhelming for any child with sensory sensitivity.
 In addition, for children with autism, anxiety, and sensory overload, birthday parties often cause meltdowns.
 For the adults planning a birthday party, it can also be